 - I) Assemble, Fill and Review Existing Data - (1) Assemble existing data into a preliminary report - (2) Assess the geomorphic changes of the Strawberry Point area - (3) Assess the status of Strawberry Point's riparian conditions - (4) Identify historic, current, and potential watershed land use issues effecting the nearshore environment of Strawberry Point - II) Create Partner Specific Implementation Strategy Plans - (5) Synthesize report information obtained in the data review assessment as well as the recommended protection actions at Strawberry Point.
-Voluntary, non-regulatory protection action plans will be implemented by Island County Parks, Whidbey Island Conservation District, Whidbey-Camano Land Trust, WA State Parks Deception Pass State Park staff and WSU Extension Office/Marine Resource Council. - III) Implement and Evaluate Implementation Plan Results - (6) Island County Planning Department will lead, coordinate and standardize the common protection framework and goals based on the assembled data.
+Voluntary, non-regulatory protection action plans will be implemented by Whidbey Island Conservation District, Whidbey-Camano Land Trust and WSU Extension Office/Marine Resource Council.
+Other owners of Strawberry Point public nearshore lands (Island County Parks and Washington State Parks Deception Pass State Park) will be invited, as non-funded members to participate in the process. - III) Implement and Evaluate Implementation Plan Results - (6) Island County Planning Department will lead, coordinate and standardize the common protection framework and goals based on the assembled data.
 Technical and scientific information will identify ideal protection action candidates.
 These will be categorized by watershed and by partner's area of responsibility.
 Recommended voluntary, non-regulatory actions pertaining to protection management strategies for Strawberry Point will be presented, evaluated and selected.
 The plan report will include pertinent GIS figures, data tables, and photographic documentation.
 Partners will carry out and evaluate results of protection activities.
 Additionally, the project lead will produce status reporting on partner results through normal SRFB reporting channels.
-Further this task will include twice yearly assembly of full partner panels with other local and SRFB identified members to review and record protection planning and implementation progress. - IV) Prepare Conservation Easement Feasibility Assessment - (7) Whidbey Camano Land Trust (WCLT) will lead a feasibility study that will assess the willingness of private landowners to agree to allow access to their land for a habitat project or for selling a conservation easement.
+Further this task will include twice yearly assembly of full partner panels with other local and SRFB identified members to review and record protection planning and implementation progress.
+Other owners of Strawberry Point public nearshore lands (Island County Parks and Washington State Parks Deception Pass State Park) will be invited, as non-funded members to participate in the process. - IV) Prepare Conservation Easement Feasibility Assessment - (7) Whidbey Camano Land Trust (WCLT) will lead a feasibility study that will assess the willingness of private landowners to agree to allow access to their land for a habitat project or for selling a conservation easement.
 This task will be based on the results of tasks 1 5.
 Additionally, WCLT will use their normal protocols in assessing, prioritizing and performing outreach with candidate land owners.
 Areas that are not candidates for protection, such as developed or armored areas, will not be considered in this plan.
 The results of the proposed conservation easement assessment will directly lead to identification, siting, or design of habitat protection project(s) or fill a data gap identified as a priority in a lead entity strategy.
 Projects will focus on addressing findings that merit protection and that are advisable without adverse impact to current land owner land functions and processes.